mattermost/docs/source/help/settings/account-settings.md

 This setting controls whether post formatting is rendered.
 When "On", posts will be rendered with [markdown formatting](http://docs.mattermost.com/help/messaging/formatting-text.html), emoji, autolinked URLs, and line breaks.
 When "Off", the raw text will be shown.

 #### Enable Join/Leave Messages (Enterprise Edition)
 This setting controls whether system messages about users joining or leaving a channel are visible.
-When "On," these messages will appear.
-When "Off", these messages will be hidden.
-If any users are added to or removed from (i.e. done by someone else) a channel or group, a system message will still be sent, even when this setting is "Off".
+When **On** these messages will appear.
+When **Off**, these messages will be hidden.
+If any users are added to or removed from a channel or group, a system message will still be shown even if this setting is **Off**.

 #### Preview pre-release features
 Turn on preview features to view them early, ahead of their official release: